July 22, 2020

 Child Abuse or Neglect – Call 1-844-264-5437.
 This line is answered 24 hours a day, 7 days a week, year-round.

 Services for Older Adults – Are you an older adult living in Douglas County?
 Do you need assistance with community resources, human services, transportation, homemaker assistance, or handyman duties around the house?
 Aging Resources is the call center for services to Older Adults in Douglas County.
-We should also note within this area the Human Services number for older adult services.
+You can also contact Douglas County Human Services at 303-688-4825 for information on services available.

 Douglas County Human Services offices are open to the public.
 The Department of Human Services is committed to providing access to public assistance programs during this time and we continue to provide all services in-person and remotely.